Smoky black: Appearance

 Smoky black horses can range from a pure black color to a lighter color resembling bay.
 The palest can be mistaken for dull bays or liver chestnuts, especially if exposed to the elements.
 Bleaching due to the elements means that the legs retain their color better, and can take on an appearance of having dark points like a bay horse.

 While it superficially resembles other coat colors, experienced horse persons often detect something "off" about the coat of an adult smoky black.
 The darkest shades among smoky blacks are almost indistinguishable from true black but for a slightly burnished look often chalked up to sun bleaching.
 The palest can be mistaken for dull bays or liver chestnuts, especially if exposed to the elements.
-Smoky black coats tend to react strongly to sun and sweat, and many smoky blacks turn to a brown color with particularly reddish tips of the manes and tails.
+Smoky black coats tend to react strongly to sun and sweat, and many smoky blacks turn to a chocolate color with particularly reddish tips of the manes and tails.
 Bleaching due to the elements means that the legs retain their color better, and can take on an appearance of having dark points like a bay horse.
-Smoky blacks, however, will lack rich red tones in the coat, instead favoring brown and orange tones.
+Smoky blacks, however, will lack rich red tones in the coat, instead favoring chocolate and orange tones.

 Smoky black horses, like other horses with a single copy of cream, often have slightly lighter eyes and skin than non-cream horses.
 Their eye color may be amber even at adulthood.
 However, it is sometimes difficult to distinguish an amber-brown eye from an ordinary dark brown eye unless there are other horses available for direct comparison.

 Like black foals, smoky black foals are typically quite silvery, and may be mistaken for grullos, especially when born with primitive markings.
 Smoky black foals are sometimes born with reddish tufts of hair in their ears, again like black foals.